 The last reason reminded me of Chris Argyris’ and Peter Senge’s work on learning companies – see the post on Britney Spears for more on this.

 Amanda more or less just regurgitated some good old-fashioned job design ideas courtesy of Hackman and Oldham.
 Despite this, I confess I found myself enjoying these since they align well with ideas I presented in Punk Rock People Management.
 Just because Hackman and Oldham are a bit untrendy, does not mean that they should be displaced by a “7-dimensional model from a trendy HR consultancy firm”.
-Click on the PUNK ROCK HR link to get a free copy of the book and some wholesome common sense on job design and engagement.
+Click on the PUNK ROCK HR link to get some wholesome common sense on job design and engagement.

 On to Professor Rob Briner from University of Bath, who posed the ‘Morrissey question’: How bad an idea is employee engagement?
-A jolly good question in my view ! :-) He provoked the audience in a very skilled way to question the notion that engagement is actually a good thing, supported by a good deal of well researched data.
+A jolly good question in my view !
+He provoked the audience in a very skilled way to question the notion that engagement is actually a good thing, supported by a good deal of well researched data.
 Rob demonstrated eloquently the problem of HR gurus such as Gary Hamel, who seem to mouth the word ‘engagement’ at HR conferences more times per minute than Robert Plant used to sing ‘baby’ in the average Led Zeppelin song.
-Rob’s wonderful talk ‘forces’ me :-) to play Morrissey’s great hit on person-job fit and the HR ‘happiness’ agenda:

 Professor John Purcell posed the thorny question “Is embedded employee voice an essential pre-requisite for engagement”.
 But what did it mean?
 He was really talking about reciprocity.
 In Punk Rock HR terms this translates to “What do I get?” i.e. If I give you something, I will expect something in return.
 I think that is a handy definition of engagement although I don’t think it is well understood in the business world.